MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-v1.md

 :::moniker range="<=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Use this task in an agentless job of a release pipeline to invoke an HTTP triggered function in a function app that is created and hosted in Azure Functions and parse the response.
+Use this task in an [agentless job](/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml#server-jobs) of a release pipeline to invoke an HTTP triggered function in a function app and parse the response.
+The function app must be created and hosted in Azure Functions.
 <!-- :::editable-content-end::: -->

 :::moniker-end